-Why sterilisation is important
+Why is sterilisation important?

-When to sterilise baby bottles
+When should I sterilise baby bottles?

 Baby bottles should be sterilised every time they’re used, ideally directly before they are filled with formula, expressed breast milk or any other liquid.
 You can, however, sterilise them a little in advance if required; the exact length of time depends on the sterilisation method.

-What you need to sterilise
+What do I really need to sterilise?